Ahmed-Araby/Messenger-App/README.md

 - [X] Build Home Page.
 - [ ] Add fire base user_email and password Sign in.
 - [ ] Replace Firebase with nodeJs server.
+- [ ] Make the RealTimeDB functions names more conventional
+- [ ] Tell the user that he is already in the channel if he is !!.
+- [ ] Listen on the change in user channels.
+- [ ] Enhance the user signin and info experience.
+- [ ] Force the messages portion to scroll.
+- [ ] Enhance the channel UI